 Individuals with disabilities, veterans, students from underrepresented minority groups, and students from two year colleges are strongly encouraged to apply.

 The applications require a letter of recommendation from a faculty member, unofficial transcript, and a short essay.
-Applications will be due January 31, 2020.
-Selection and placement of students will take place in February and March.
-Applicants who are not placed will be notified by the end of March.
+Applications will be due January 31, 2020 at 4pm EST. Selection and placement of students will take place in February and March.
+Applicants who are not placed will be notified in early April.